 Canal Park is busy during the summer months so be prepared to try a few different lots.
 The lighthouse lot is the closest to shopping and the lift bridge.
 Parking time limits and rules are strictly enforced.

-What are my favorite things to do in Canal Park in Duluth?
+What are my favorite things to do when I visit Canal Park in Duluth?